Here’s what you can find in the Treatise

 Learning Cost: 4

 The user runs full speed at a target before delivering a savage attack.
 The user must run in a straight line a minimum number of meters equal to their Jog score, up to their maximum Sprint score.
 The user then makes an attack roll and, if successful, increases the damage spectrum 1 ►.
 For example, a character who achieved a GREEN result for 10 points of damage would instead treat the result as YELLOW for 17 points of damage.
+This technique costs 1 Kismet to use.

 Sweep